 Most people have experienced a temporary ringing in the ears as a result of exposure to loud noises, such as after attending a rock concert.
 This experience of hearing a sound when there is no longer an external acoustic source is called tinnitus.
 When it’s mild and temporary, it’s just an interesting sensation.
 However, when it’s severe and persistent or chronic, it can be a very debilitating and life altering condition.
 Tinnitus has many causes, but sometimes you may suffer from tinnitus because of injury resulting from the negligence of someone else.
 For example, you can experience tinnitus as the result of head or neck injury in a car accident or construction site incident.
 Your tinnitus might be the result of exposure to loud noises at work when your employer didn’t take preventative measures or provide proper hearing protection equipment.
 Sadly, military service members are at a particularly high risk of tinnitus from acoustic trauma and traumatic brain injury.
 Tinnitus and hearing loss are the two top service-connected disabilities among veterans.
 If you are suffering from tinnitus as a result of someone else’s negligence, you may be able to make a tinnitus claim and get fair compensation for your injury.
-But, these cases can be complicated and you may need the help of an experienced personal-injury lawyer to get what you deserve.
+But, these cases can be complicated and you may need the help of a Decatur tinnitus injury lawyer to get what you deserve.

 According to the Hearing Health Foundation, tinnitus (ringing/buzzing in the ears) affects about 10% of Americans on a regular basis.
 Some common causes include noise (they estimate about 30 million U.S. workers are exposed to hazardous noise levels), ototoxic medications (medicine-induced ear toxicity), and trauma.
 A study conducted by the Oregon Health and Service University Tinnitus Clinic reported that more than 12% of the patients suffering from tinnitus reported experiencing it after head or neck injury.
 One-third of these had suffered neck injuries or whiplash exclusively.
 The other two-thirds suffered head injuries or a combination of head and neck injuries.
 These patients often suffered from more daily problems because of their tinnitus.
 The American Tinnitus Association reports that people who develop their tinnitus as a result of head and neck trauma often report higher tinnitus volume and perceived burden, as well as greater variability in both sound frequency, and location of their tinnitus.
 They also note that acute barotrauma, such as occurs with concussive explosive blasts, can damage the middle and inner ear, causing tinnitus.
 They describe that concussive shock can damage the brain’s auditory processing areas and thereby generate tinnitus symptoms.
 Nearly 60% of all tinnitus cases diagnosed by the Veterans Administration are attributable to mild to severe traumatic brain injuries.
 And, of course, traumatic brain injury or TBI occurs in many civilian accidents as well, often resulting in tinnitus.
 Balance disorders, hearing loss, tinnitus, cognitive difficulties and/or sleep disturbances can be seen in more than 95% of all individuals who sustain mild TBI.